kglazko/firefox-release-charts/README.md

 # firefoxD3
-Let's use D3 to make cool graphs for Firefox
+Not actually using D3 anymore, but ChartJS.
+Cool thing though, let's make cool charts for FF release!